sschertz/test-jekyll-site/about.md

 This is a test edit from working copy on the iPad.

-This is a test edit from iAWriter on the mac.
+And another test...editing the source in Drafts on the iPad.

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /